Columbus Car Accident Lawyer

-Bruises, cuts, and lacerations
+- Bruises, cuts and lacerations

-Traumatic brain injuries / concussions
+- Traumatic brain injuries and/or concussions

-Spinal cord injuries.
+- Spinal cord injuries

-Seeking prompt medical attention is important following a car accident, both for your care and treatment as well as documenting the severity of your injuries.
-Although you may feel okay or have slight neck or head pain, it is possible that your injuries may be more severe than you realize.
+Seeking prompt medical attention is important following an accident, both for your care and treatment as well as documenting the severity of your injuries.
+Although you may feel okay or just have slight neck or head pain, it is possible that your injuries may be more severe than you realize.

-Accidents involving trucks and big rigs
+- Accidents involving trucks and big rigs

-Accidents involving bicycles
+- Accidents involving bicycles

-Accidents involving school buses
+- Accidents involving school buses

-Accidents involving motorcycles
+- Accidents involving motorcycles

-Accidents involving drunk drivers
+- Accidents involving drunk drivers